25Ericcheong/node-fundamentals/README.md

 ### Events

 - Calling `require('events')` would be calling a class.
 Will need to create an instance of this class which would allow us to call its method.
 The two methods woul be the `on` (to listen for an event) and `emit` (to emit an event)
+- It is possible to have the same `on` method listen to the same event name or key and have different logics within both of them.
+This could help with better isolating code separately for better readability

 # Useful Node Modules